Hudson River Valley Greenway

 Applicants will be allowed a conference period with Greenway staff up to the grant deadline.
 This period will allow applicants to ask staff for feedback and input on the grant project and application.
 Applicants are strongly encouraged to contact the Greenway prior to submitting an application to discuss proposed projects.

 This is a matching funds program requiring “dollar for dollar” match of funds awarded.
 Greenway grant assistance toward the cost of the projects shall not exceed 50% of the approved project's cost.
+Federal and State funds are eligible to be used as match.
+Local match may be provided as in-kind services or other non-monetary contributions.
+Mileage is not reimbursable but may be used for local match.

 Greenway grant funds are provided on a reimbursement basis; advance funds are not provided.
 Successful applicants must document project expenditures, the required match, and submit a New York State Claim for Payment form to receive funds.
+If a project involves the development of a plan or similar product, final payment of funding will not be made until the plan is completed in final form and adopted by the governing body of the relevant municipality.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.